Southclaws/ScavengeSurvive/porting/porting-log.md

 the locals that receive them are all tagged now, which is what turned seventeen melee weapon definitions passing zero into WEAPON_FIST.

-Two places were deliberately left as explicit untags.
-A death handler switches over the result of GetLastHitByWeapon, which returns an Item, against weapon and reason ids.
-The two disagree, the same function already untagged that value on the lines above, and reconciling it is a gameplay decision rather than a porting one.
+One place was deliberately left as an explicit untag.
 Vehicle light masks kept their literal values with the tag applied, because the gamemode treats lights as four adjacent bits and the includes document a different layout.

+Auditing the remaining untags turned up a real bug behind one of them, fixed in the section below.

 ### What is left

-95 warnings, of which 88 are inside dependencies and 7 are pre-existing code quality warnings in the gamemode.
+94 warnings, of which 88 are inside dependencies and 6 are pre-existing code quality warnings in the gamemode.

 The dependency warnings cannot be fixed from here, because sampctl re-downloads